Children in Need 2007: QI

 During the customary break for the BBC Ten O'Clock News the 9th episode of the fifth series of QI was screened on BBC Two.
 The episode, originally shown a week previously on BBC Four, had a Children in Need theme.
 It guest starred Jo Brand, Bill Bailey, Jeremy Clarkson and Pudsey Bear.
 Pudsey, using a new rule in the game, opted to swap himself with a member of the audience who turned out to be regular participant Alan Davies.
 The theme of the episode was "Entertainment".

 Celebrity Scissorhands

 A second series of Celebrity Scissorhands was shown in the run up to the 2007 event, this year featuring celebrity hairdresser Lee Stafford.
 The winner was Ninia Benjamin with Aled Haydn Jones as the runner up.

+Regional Opt-Outs

+Every BBC English Region hosted their own event with coverage throughout the telethon.